isabella232/dynamic-media-classic.en-1/help/editing-images.md

 # Editing images{#editing-images}

 The Scene7 Publishing System offers many tools for creating rich-media effects.
 These tools are available by clicking the rollover Edit button and in the Browse Panel in Detail view.
-You can do the following image-editing tasks in Scene7:
+You can do the following image-editing tasks in Dynamic Media Classic:

 **Create Image Maps** Select the Image command or Image Map button to create an Image Map.
 An Image Map is a hotspot on an image, or an eCatalog page, or an image in a SpinSet, that displays a panel with rollover text.
 Users can click an Image Map, for example, to launch a new web page.
 See Creating Image Maps.